mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

   ```
 </details>

-You also need to [create a trusted Mobile Credential issuer](https://online-presentations-tech-preview.redoc.ly/tag/Mobile-Credentials-Verification#operation/addMobileCredentialTrustedIssuer) using the issuer's certificate.
+You also need to [create a trusted issuer](https://learn.mattr.global/api-reference/latest/tag/mDocs-verification#operation/addMobileCredentialTrustedIssuer) using the issuer's certificate.
 Check out our [IACA Validator](https://tools.mattrlabs.dev/pem) if you have issues with the issuer certificate (or if you want to inspect the contents of the certificate).

 <details>